 Given this confusion, it's essential to clarify the best course of action regarding the charging of your golf cart.

-Firstly, batteries experience slow self-discharge even when not in use, commonly referred to as "standby loss."
-The rate of discharge can vary based on the battery type and storage conditions.
-Traditional lead acid battery has the self-discharge rate 10-15% per month.
+Firstly, batteries experience a gradual self-discharge even when not in use, known as "standby loss."
+The rate of discharge varies depending on the battery type and storage conditions.
+For example, a traditional lead-acid battery can lose 10-15% of its charge per month when idle.

 Reasons to Avoid Leaving Your Golf Cart Plugged In